tariqelb/Cpp-Modules/README.md

-# Cpp Modules: the tenth pjoject in 42 cursus.
+# Cpp Modules: Project number 10 in 1337 (42) cursus.

 The aim of this project is the learn the basic concept behand OOP.